dhtaxonomy/TaDiRAH/reference/activities.md

 -------------------
 "structural_analysis" involves analysis of objects on the level of the relations between structural elements of a cultural artefact (level of morphology or syntax in linguistics).
 Relevant techniques include: "pos_tagging", "tree_tagging", "collocation_analysis", "concordancing".

-Stylistic Analysis
+stylistic_analysis
 ------------------
-Stylistic Analysis consists of identifying stylistic or formal features of digital objects.
+"stylistic_analysis" consists of identifying stylistic or formal features of digital objects.
 Although computational stylistics is in many cases applied to texts and based on linguistic features, it can also be applied to other media such as physical artifacts, painting, music or movies.
 Relevant techniques include: Stylometry, Principal Component Analysis, Cluster Analysis, Paleographic Analysis.

 visualization
 -------------